 A class may have any number of meetings, but most are scheduled within the semesters listed below.

-- Winter-Spring Semester: January through June - Course Proposal Deadline: August of the prior year
+- Winter Semester: January through March - Course Proposal Deadline: August 1 of the prior year

-- Summer-Fall Semester: July through December - Course Proposal Deadline: February
+- Fall Semester: September through December - Course Proposal Deadline: May 1 of current year

 Nearly all of our classes are taught at the Delta College Main Campus.
 However, some courses are offered at our off-site campuses; Delta College Planetarium in Bay City, Ricker Center in Saginaw, and the Midland Center in Midland.